CVS Health CEO Lynch steps down as national chain struggles to right its path

 CVS Health also said in August that it has been hurt by a drop in quality ratings for those plans and pressure from Medicaid coverage it manages in several states.

-CVS Health's stock is down nearly 13% before the market open on Friday.
+CVS Health's stock is down more than 10% before the market open on Friday.